seperry83/Open-Water-Hg-Studies/README.md

-# Hg-YB-Inlet-Outlet-Study
+# Yolo Bypass Inlet-Outlet Mercury Study
-Contains the R files used for data analysis and final report figures and tables for the Yolo Bypass mercury loading study.
+This repository contains the R files used for data analysis and final report figures and tables for the Yolo Bypass Inlet-Outlet study investigating mercury (Hg) and methylmercury (MeHg) loads.
+It is organized into folders (Concentrations, Flows, Loads, Field Measurements) based upon the type of data processed and analyzed.
+All data files used in the R files in this repository are stored on a DWR SharePoint site for the Open Water Final Report.
+Final report figures and tables are stored on the same SharePoint site.